ditikrushna/eNotes/_posts/2020-06-29-Mathmatical Optimization.md

 | Constraints | Ineqalites must be of the form >= or <= No Strict ineqa;ites (< or>) are allowed.|2*x+5*y<=7 | 2*x+5*y<7|
 |Decison variables| Continuous | x [-1,1] (x can take any real value from -1 to 1)| x{0,1}(x must be either 0 or 1)|

+Infeasibility :
+- A model is infeasible when no solution exists that satisfies all the constraints .
+- Possible reasongs :
+	- Incorrect formulation
+	- Incorrect data
+	- Correct data and formulation ,but represent a real-world conflict in the system being modeled .
+- It is not always easy to identify the source of the infeasibility.

+Relaxation :
+- Relaxation refer to changing the right-hand side of the constraint to allow some violation of the orginal constraints .
+- Relaxation of the assembly time constraint is as follows .

+The Simplex Algorithm :
+- The **simplex algorithm** was the first  generaized algorithm for solving linear programming problems .
+- It is an iterative method:
+- Steps :  Intial feasible solution -> Test to see if the result can be improved -> Objective function can't be further improved .

+A primal-dual pair :
+- Every LP problem has an associated LP problem known as its **dual**.

+The dual simplex algorithm :
+- The dual simplex algorithm uses the dual to try to find an optimal solution to the primal , regarfless of whether the solution is feasible or not .
+- It then moves from one vertex to the other untill an optimal feasible solution to the problems is found .